 - Communicate your longer-term goals.
 Tell people your plans to reduce your carbon footprint and achieve net zero – and showcase to them how they’re contributing to that.
 When reviewing these goals, consider how greater levels of working from home will impact your carbon calculations.

 - Look at your equipment.
 Is what you initially provided fit for purpose in the longer term?
 Can energy efficient equipment help your teams to work more effectively?
 Ask people to update their settings to energy saving modes for laptops, computers and printers.
 Finally, encourage your teams to work ergonomically by providing desks and chairs – this will support people’s health when they’re working from home.

 - Maintain a culture of sustainability.
 Engage with your people through virtual workshops and events by sharing ideas and initiatives to get people thinking about sustainable working.
 You could launch a team steps competition to encourage people to use transport less often, run a meat-free MasterChef-style lunch online or host a monthly ‘ugly jumper’ day.
 This can encourage people to layer-up and turn down the heating – and you can keep it social by asking people to share photos!

 - Tell powerful stories about what your business is doing – it’ll give your employees a nice boost!
 To get people engaged, you could run a Do Nation Campaign.
 If you focus it on homes you’ll indirectly reduce your company’s carbon footprint.

 Saving and reducing

 Make sure your teams know how they could be saving and reducing!
-Suggest to people some ways they could decrease personal carbon emissions and save money:
+Let people know how they could decrease personal carbon emissions and save money by:

-- Claim a tax relief of up to £26 per month if they work from home
+- Claiming a tax relief of up to £26 per month if they work from home

 - Eating less meat